HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="7a_chrome_dev_tools.png",
   link="https://almanac.httparchive.org/static/images/2020/caching/7a_chrome_dev_tools.png",
-  caption="Chrome Dev Tools for a cached resource.".
-  description="Chrome Dev Tools showing that When a response is cached, its entire set of response headers are included with the cached object as well."
+  caption="Chrome Dev Tools for a cached resource.", description="Chrome Dev Tools showing that When a response is cached, its entire set of response headers are included with the cached object as well."
   )
 }}